gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 /b "C:\Temp\Test 1.txt" "C:\Temp\Test 2.txt"
 ```

-Note how some command line parameters were automatically quoted because they contained whitespace characters.
+Note how some command-line parameters were automatically quoted because they contained whitespace characters.

 `CommandLineBuilder` supports a fluent interface just like conventional `StringBuilder`,
 so the code can be rewritten as: